 Axos Bank, formerly known as Bank of Internet USA, is the country’s oldest online-only bank.
 Axos uses their 19 years of experience to offer a robust, pain-free, and feature-rich business checking account that works great for small businesses and independent contractors who have their own business entity.

-The Axos Basic Business Checking account gives you a flat 0.8% APY on your checking balance, 50 free items and 60 free remote deposits every month, and access to a nationwide network of fee-free ATMs through its banking partners.
+The Axos Basic Business Checking account gives unlimited fee-free items, 60 free remote deposits every month, and unlimited domestic ATM fee reimbursements.
 You can also use paper checks with an Axos business bank account, which is something other online business banks don’t offer.
-There’s a $10 monthly maintenance fee on this account, which gets waived so long as you maintain an average daily balance of $5,000.
+There are no monthly fees on this account and no minimum opening deposit requirement.

 If you’re on the road and are comfortable doing all of your business banking online, Axos is a fantastic option.
 You’ll still have phone and web support for any account questions or concerns, but with the flexibility of a bank that does all of its business online.
 This means you don’t have to waste time at local bank branches, and you get access to brand-new banking technology that makes it easy to manage your business finances.

-Chase business checking can’t be beat.
+Chase business banking can’t be beat.
 They’ve got years of experience serving large and small companies, and plenty of options to help you manage your company’s financial landscape.
-Plus, Chase has 16,000 ATMs and 5,200 branches across the country, which means you’re bound to be close to a Chase location no matter where your itinerary takes you.
+Plus, Chase has over 16,000 ATMs and 4,700 branches across the country, which means you’re bound to be close to a Chase location no matter where your itinerary takes you.

-Total Business Checking is a great option for small businesses, as it comes with low monthly services and account balance requirements to have fees waived.
-You’ll get 100 transactions and $5,000 in cash deposits every month for free.
-You can send and receive wire transfers for a small fee, and can have the monthly $12 paperless (or $15 for paper) statement fees waived with a daily balance of only $1,500.
+Business Complete Checking is a great option for small businesses, as it comes with low monthly services and account balance requirements to have fees waived.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 Performance Business Checking takes things a step further for medium-sized businesses that need a bit more from their bank.
 You’ll get 250 transactions and $20,000 in cash deposits for free every month, as well as two outgoing domestic wires.
 All you’ll need to have the $30 monthly fee waived is a deposit balance of $35,000.